 Step 3: STICK TO IT!

 If you are going to make new rules, do not keep screwing around with them.
-Even fantasy hockey GM’s want to have an idea of what goes league wise from year to year without feeling like its an IRS tax form all over again.
+Even fantasy hockey GM’s want to have an idea of what goes league wise from year to year without feeling like its an IRS tax and enterprise investment scheme form all over again.
 Short term, fantasy GM’s should expect more suspensions of the shorter variety that will have playoff impact.
 Losing Dany Heatley for a week hurts much more now than early in the season just for example.
 What if say a Steven Stamkos got five for boarding someone from behind that caused a concussion?
 What would that do to your fantasy team?
 I expect one such suspension coming in the next couple weeks to a player.
 It is going to happen because that hurts fantasy GM’s more this time of year and feels like a 20 gamer.

 Long term the NHL has to enact a plan it can stick to and until it can, maybe it is best that they continue to middle around and talk about it.
 Nothing would hurt more than to do something ambitious then have to destroy it a year in.
 In the same token, doing something hackneyed like Rule 48 only to have to address it again in the same season.
 Clearly work needs to be done to make fantasy hockey lives easier.

 What do you think needs to be done?
 Let us know so that all fantasy hockey players can send a message to Gary Bettman and the NHL that clearly what they are doing is not enough.
 Until then, good luck and see you next week for more.
 There is always more.

 - How To: Deal with Fantasy Hockey Sentimental Value - October 18, 2011